Feng Gang: Club career

 Feng started his professional football career in 2011 when he was loaned to China League Two club Wenzhou Provenza from Hangzhou Greentown for one year.
 He was promoted to Hangzhou Greentown's first team squad by Takeshi Okada in 2012.
-On 17 March, he made his Super League debut in the second round of the season which Hangzhou Greentown lost to Jiangsu Sainty 3–0, coming on as a substitute for Wang Kai in the 75th minute.
-He scored his first senior goal at his first start for the club, in a 2–1 home victory against Liaoning Whowin on 12 May.
-Feng became the regular player of the team after this match and continued to score twice (v Shanghai Shenhua on 4 August and v Dalian Shide on 25 August) in the 2012 league season.
+On 17 March, he made his Super League debut in the second round of the season which Hangzhou Greentown lost 3–0 to Jiangsu Sainty, coming on as a substitute for Wang Kai in the 75th minute.
+He scored his first senior goal at his first start for the club, in a 2-1 home victory against Liaoning Whowin on 12 May.
+Feng became the regular player of the team after this match and continued to score twice (vs Shanghai Shenhua on 4 August and vs Dalian Shide on 25 August) in the 2012 league season.

 On 27 February 2018, Feng transferred to Chinese Super League side Hebei China Fortune.